fpasic1/vienna-channel-sounding/README.md

 The transmit antenna is therefore moving on a circular arc segment during the measurement duration.
 Through a hardware triggering unit, we ensure that measurements are performed for the same transmit antenna position at every measurement run, for both center frequencies.
 This leads to a good comparability of different employed center frequencies and velocities.

+The measurement methodology is described in
+> F. Pasic, D. Schützenhöfer, E. Jirousek, R. Langwieser, H. Groll, S. Pratschner, S. Caban, S. Schwarz, M. Rupp, "Comparison of Sub 6 GHz and mmWave Wireless Channel Measurements at High Speeds," in Proceedings of the 16th European Conference on Antennas and Propagation (EuCAP 2022), Apr.
+2022.

+The paper is available at: https://publik.tuwien.ac.at/files/publik_303834.pdf